-Religious education (R.E.) is an important part of our curriculum.
+Religious education (R.E.) is a key part of our curriculum and it underpins our Christian vision, "Let us love, not in word but in truth and action."
 As a voluntary aided school within the Diocese of Blackburn, we follow their syllabus, which was revised in 2013.
 The R.E. curriculum is divided into two sections:

 As part of our creative approach, some R.E. lessons are taught in a creative way with the use of art, music, dance and drama.
 Some topics have R.E. as a central theme and others include R.E. within the topic.
 Where R.E. doesn’t fit within a creative topic, it is taught as a discrete subject.

 Parents have the right to withdraw their children from religious education and should approach the Headteacher if this is their wish.
 However, the teachings of the Gospel enter all aspects of the school.
 As a result, withdrawal of pupils from formal religious education or worship would not isolate them from the Anglican religious teaching which the school gives.